-Wheat, rye, barley, and oats are the "noble" grains that are used to create this vodka.
+Wheat, rye, barley, and oats are the "noble" grains used to create this vodka.
 The combination results in a clean vodka with a wonderful balance of tastes, from sweet to spicy, and an underlying butter creaminess.
 Many people simply call this one delicious, which is not a word you hear often in the vodka world!

-This vodka is exceptionally smooth and one of the cleanest you will taste.
-It has an oily aspect and is somewhat dry with a hint of sweetness.
-Like any premium vodka should, this one does just as well on its own as it does in a cocktail.
+Produced in the Cognac region of France, it uses sustainably-sourced, fair trade quinoa from the Andes.
+This vodka is exceptionally smooth and clean with an oily aspect and a somewhat dry hint of sweetness.
+Like any premium vodka should, it does just as well on its own as it does in a cocktail.

-The quality you find in this vodka follows through to Fair Ethical Wine & Spirits' other offerings.
-These include a couple rums, a gin, and a line-up of impressive liqueurs, including both coffee and chocolate options that are so useful in the bar.Continue to 9 of 11 below.
+The quality of the vodka follows through to Fair Ethical Wine & Spirits' other offerings.
+These include a couple of rums, a gin, and a line-up of impressive liqueurs, including coffee and chocolate, both of which are so useful in the bar.

 09 of 10